Gender Gap Reporting iForce Ltd 2019

 iForce Pay Band Quartile Split

-In terms of proportions of men and women who have received a bonus in 2016-2017, the split has shown a 3% difference between men and women; where just over 21% of women and 24% of men received a bonus.
+The year 2017-2018 saw a large gap in bonus payments to men and women compared to the previous year.
+Part of the reason for that was connected with the sale of the business and the associated bonus payments to leadership team members.
+As the leadership team solely consisted of male employees, the bonus gender gap consequently widened.
+In terms of proportions of men and women who have received a bonus in 2017-2018, the split has remained at a less than 3% difference between men and women; where just over 2% of women and 5% of men received a bonus.